What is a Social Media Policy?

 If you don’t let people know you want them to be social, they could avoid violating rules by being less active on social media.

 3 Steps in Implementing New Social Media Policy

 Almost everybody hates change.
 Sales reps included.
 New tactics that help close more deals, sure.
 New policies that tell them what they can and can’t do — not so much.

 Here are 3 quick steps to help you avoid the most headaches.

-Be clear as to what you’re trying to prevent and highlight the need for everyone to be aware of their social presence.
-The potential problems are scary and the policy should make sense to most of the team.
-If you recently had an incident, you’ll have context to go along with this one.
+Be clear as to what you’re trying to prevent, and highlight the need for everyone to be aware of their social presence.
+The potential problems are scary, and the policy should make sense to most of the team.
+If you recently had an incident, you’ll have the context to go along with this one.

 Have the policy ready when you start talking about it.
 Don’t just throw it in front of them, but make time to talk about it where you tell them why you’re doing it (e.g. step one).

 So many top companies put their social media policy online for all to see.
 This is incredibly smart for a couple of reasons.
 First, it provides a place to send new reps going forward.
 Two, it provides you (a sales manager or business owner) some coverage if an employee fails to follow your policy.